Bootstraps for Dynamic Panel Threshold Models

 This part of the appendix is only for online supplements.
-It contains the remaining proofs for \cref{thm:distance test}, \cref{thm:continuity test}, \cref{prop:boot.conv.rate}, \cref{thm:grid boot}, \cref{thm:continuity boot} and additional Lemma's with proofs.
-It also presents invalidity of the standard nonparametric bootstrap, percentile bootstrap confidence intervals for empirical application, bootstrap for linearity test, and the uniform validity of the grid bootstrap.
+It contains supplementary results for the Monte Carlo simulations, the remaining proofs for \cref{thm:distance test}, \cref{thm:continuity test}, \cref{prop:boot.conv.rate}, \cref{thm:grid boot}, \cref{thm:continuity boot}, as well as additional lemmas with proofs.
+It also presents invalidity of the standard nonparametric bootstrap, percentile bootstrap confidence intervals for empirical application, explanation of bootstrap for linearity test, and the uniform validity of the grid bootstrap.

 \end{quote}